ToshioCP/Gtk4-tutorial/gfm/sec22.md

 }
 ```

-This function creates a new TfeTextView instance, "Untitled" family string and calls `notebook_page_build`.
+This function creates a new TfeTextView instance, generates a string like "Untitled", and calls `notebook_page_build`.

 #### saveas\_activated